themagicfrog/zorp/README.md

 # zorp
-im a little alien (slack bot for jumpstart ysws)
+a slack bot made for the Jumpstart YSWS